 The Medical Assistant program is 760 contact hours over a period of 36 weeks.
-The program will include 550 hours of onground instruction and 210 hours of digital instruction.
+The program will include 550 hours of on-ground instruction and 210 hours of digital instruction.
 For more information regarding digital instruction, please refer to the Summary of Delivery System information contained within the Student Information and Services section of the catalog.
 All students must complete the program with 51 quarter credit hours.
-Prior to graduation, students are required to complete a practicum for a total of 200 contact hours.
-The practicum is an uncompensated experience.
-Please refer to the Practicum, Externship, or Clinical requirements contained within the Academic Information section of the catalog.
+Prior to graduation, students are required to complete two practica for a total of 200 contact hours.
+Please refer to the Practicum, Clinical, or Fieldwork requirements contained within the Academic Information section of the catalog.
 Upon successful completion of the program, graduates will be awarded a Medical Assistant Diploma.